Browse Rentals

 Do not place products like meat, dairy, oily foods, pet waste, citrus peels, pesticide-treated plants, ash, and inorganic materials into your apartment composting.
 All these items are either hard to compost or rich in pathogens that could contaminate the composting process.

-For more details, visit the New York City Department of Sanitation.
+For more details, visit the New York City Department of Sanitation's website.

 Maintaining Your Indoor Compost